Aditya7848/probable-fortnight-prisma-prac/README.md

     const users = await prisma.user.findFirst()
     ```
 8. > [!Note]
-   > PLEASE REMEMBER TO RESTART THE SERVER AFTER MAKING CHANGES TO YOUR CODE OR USE THE SCRIPT `tsx watch index.ts`
+   > PLEASE REMEMBER TO RESTART THE SERVER AFTER MAKING CHANGES TO YOUR CODE OR USE THE SCRIPT "tsx watch index.ts"